nbatterham/sfpowerscripts-doc/index.md

 2. Eliminate waste, multiple hours are spend on creating these scripts across multiple projects
 3. Open Source, so fork it and contribute it back

-## What if there is an issue with the plugin?
+## What if there is an issue with the extension?

 Please create an issue, and I will try to rectify as soon as possible.
 Wile it being fixed, you can omit the particular task from the extension and resort to command line using simple scripts